dschmenk/PLASMA/README.md

 #### Function Definitions

 Functions are defined after all constants, variables and data.
-Functions can be forward declared with a `predef` type in the constant and variable declarations.
-Functions have optional parameters and always return a value.
-Functions can have their own variable declarations.
-However, unlike the global declarations, no data can be predeclared, only storage space.
+Function definitions can be `export`ed for inclusion in other modules and can be forward declared with a `predef` type in the constant and variable declarations.
+Functions can take parameters, passed on the evaluation stack, then copied to the local frame for easy access They can have their own variable declarations, however, unlike the global declarations, no data can be predeclared - only storage space.
 There is also a limit of 254 bytes of local storage.
 Each parameter takes two bytes of local storage, plus two bytes for the previous frame pointer.
 If a function has no parameters or local variables, no local frame will be created, improving performance.
 A function can specify a value to return.
 If no return value is specified, a default of 0 will be returned.

+Note: there is no mechanism to ensure caller and callee agree on the number of parameters.
+Historically, programmers have used Hungarian Notation (http://en.wikipedia.org/wiki/Hungarian_notation) to embedd the parameter number and type in the function name itself.
+This is a notational aid; the compiler enforces nothing.

 After functions are defined, the main code for the module follows.
 The main code will be executed as soon as the module is loaded.
 For library modules, this is a good place to do any runtime initialization, before any of the exported functions are called.
 The last statement in the module must be done, or else a compile error is issued.

-Function definitions **must** come after all other declarations.
-Once a function definition is written, no other global declarations are allowed.
-Function definitions can be `export`ed for inclusion in other modules.
-Functions can take parameters, passed on the evaluation stack, then copied to the local frame for easy access.
-Note: there is no mechanism to ensure caller and callee agree on the number of parameters.
-Historically, programmers have used Hungarian Notation (http://en.wikipedia.org/wiki/Hungarian_notation) to embedd the parameter number and type in the function name itself.
-This is a notational aid; the compiler enforces nothing.

 ##### Statments and Expressions